neha-kay/Kiko-plus/about.md

 I studied at Johns Hopkins as a double major, double minor, majoring in Economics & Psychology and minoring in Computer Science and Entrepreneurship & Management.
 Also studied at Oxford University as a visiting student in 2014 and 2015.

 Like most people, I had generally no clue as to what I'd want to do in the future, beyond wanting to gain technical skill.
 I researched a ton and even documented my research as a [career guide]({% post_url 2016-06-19-the-career-guide %}){:target="_blank"} before hitting the college fall recruiting season in full force.

+I was lucky enough to receive 8 job offers in the fall with companies probably far too good for me -- Deloitte, Booz Allen Hamilton, Prudential, Teach for America, Bloomberg, etc., before finally choosing to work at Microsoft in February 2018.

 In any case, from a long-term perspective, even after all of that, I still have no clue what I want to do in the future.
 But I'm open-minded, driven, and ready to put in the time if I see or create something valuable.